 Our present practice is to hold the meetings on either Thursdays or Saturdays to enable different people to participate.
 We rotate around various congregations across the Presbytery to give depth to our relationship together.
 The Presbytery meets for other special occasions such as the ordination or induction of a new ministry worker, or on the rare occasion when an extraordinary meeting is called.
 Between Presbytery meetings, Standing Committee deals with the business of the Presbytery and is able to make decisions on behalf of the wider Presbytery.

-Due to the large area covered by the Presbytery it is divided into four geographical areas which also hold Regional Gatherings regularly.
+Due to the large area covered by the Presbytery it is divided into four geographical areas.
 Those regions are Ovens Murray, Campaspe Goulburn, Mid-Murray and Hill Country.

 Lentara UnitingCare Asylum Seeker Project, centred in Melbourne, works with the most vulnerable people living lawfully in the community while they await the outcome of their claims for protection.